-Thinking about your CPD also has the added advantage of allowing you to plan your approach.
-Some members do not plan their CPD and then find themselves having to complete all their activity at the end of the year.
-Others make the assumption that that CPD is all about courses and events and don’t realise that other types of learning (e-learning or learning at work) may be more effective for their needs.
+Thinking about your CPD also has the added advantage of allowing you to plan your approach - avoid the trap of having to complete all your activity at the end of the year by!
+Be aware that CPD is not all about courses and events, there are other types of learning (eg e-learning or learning at work), which may be more effective for your needs.

 To complement ACCA Compass, we have developed a career pathways guide for members working in public practice.
-You can download this Career Pathways guide from the Related Documents section below.
+You can download this Career pathways guide from the 'related documents' area of this page.